-Model Type: Set the model-type available options are Heli and Plane.
+Model Type: Set the model-type available options are Heli, Plane and Multi.
 Helicopter models have an additional configuration page that can be accessed by clicking the Model type.
-The options for SwashType are identical to the ones in 8.8.5 Swash Configuration.
+The options for SwashType are identical to the ones in Swash Configuration.

-If you switch to model type Plane this will change the Mixer GUI to Advanced automatically because the Standard GUI only supports helicopters.
+If you switch from model type Helicopter this will change the Mixer GUI to Advanced automatically because the Standard GUI only supports helicopters.